hamburgcodingschool/fullstack-2023-02_learn2code/homework/day-03.md

 ## Exercise 8
 ### In a dungeon find the spaghetti monster

-This is an open ended creative exercise that shows you that you can already program a little game.
+This is an open ended creative exercise that shows you that you could already program a little game with conditions only.
 I put an example [here](08_dungeon.js), and you can use that however you want to create your own little text adventure game.

 Here are some steps how you could start:
 1. Try and run the code without reading it first, to have the "gaming experience".